 If you were hit by a car while riding your bike in the Denver area, you should contact an experienced Denver personal injury lawyer right away.
 The negligent driver may or may not be charged with a crime.
 This depends on the information the police gather and the prosecutor’s discretion.

 Whether or not they face a crime or are convicted, you may have a strong claim for compensation.
 Jennifer Donaldson can guide you in pursuing a financial recovery through an insurance claim and personal injury lawsuit.
-To learn more about your legal options after a car-bike crash, contact the Law Office of Jennifer L. Donaldson at (720) 336-2716.
+To learn more about your legal options after a car-bike crash, contact Donaldson Law, LLC at (720) 336-2716.